Suv4o/personal-blog-2023/content/2025/03/24/create-a-recommendation-engine-with-ai-for-free.md

 ### **Free Embedding Models (e.g., Hugging Face)**

-Fortunately, there are open-source alternatives that are completely free!
-[Hugging Face](https://huggingface.co/) is a popular platform that hosts a wide range of pre-trained AI models, including embedding models.
+Fortunately, there are open-source alternatives that are completely free! <a href="https://huggingface.co/" target="_blank" rel="noopener noreferrer">Hugging Face</a> is a popular platform that hosts a wide range of pre-trained AI models, including embedding models.
 Many of these models can be used without any cost, making them perfect for personal projects like ours.

 For this tutorial, we will use a free embedding model from Hugging Face.
 This allows us to build a zero-cost recommendation system while still leveraging the power of AI.